max-holland/Peeves/README.md

 3. Paste the link of your google plus profile into href="" (see example)

 ## Credit
 I would like to thank my pal [Riccardo Guglielmino](http://www.riccardoguglielmino.com/).
 Who contributed to the original source files not hosted on github.
+I'd also like to thank [Kiko Beats](https://github.com/Kikobeats) for giving peeves some tlc after months of neglect.